Giuseppe Peano: Biography

 In 1903 Peano announced his work on an international auxiliary language called Latino sine flexione ("Latin without inflexion," later called Interlingua, and the precursor of the Interlingua of the IALA).
 This was an important project for him (along with finding contributors for 'Formulario').
 The idea was to use Latin vocabulary, since this was widely known, but simplify the grammar as much as possible and remove all irregular and anomalous forms to make it easier to learn.
 On 3 January 1908, he read a paper to the Academia delle Scienze di Torino in which he started speaking in Latin and, as he described each simplification, introduced it into his speech so that by the end he was talking in his new language.

 The year 1908 was important for Peano.
 The fifth and final edition of the Formulario project, titled Formulario mathematico, was published.
 It contained 4200 formulae and theorems, all completely stated and most of them proved.
 The book received little attention since much of the content was dated by this time.
 However, it remains a significant contribution to mathematical literature.
 The comments and examples were written in Latino sine flexione.

 Also in 1908, Peano took over the chair of higher analysis at Turin (this appointment was to last for only two years).
 He was elected the director of Academia pro Interlingua.
-Having previously created Idiom Neutral, the Academy effectively chose to abandon it in favor of Peano's Latino sine flexione.
+Having previously created Idiom Neutral, the Academy effectively chose to abandon it in favour of Peano's Latino sine flexione.

 After his mother died in 1910, Peano divided his time between teaching, working on texts aimed for secondary schooling including a dictionary of mathematics, and developing and promoting his and other auxiliary languages, becoming a revered member of the international auxiliary language movement.
 He used his membership of the Accademia dei Lincei to present papers written by friends and colleagues who were not members (the Accademia recorded and published all presented papers given in sessions).

 During the years 1913–1918, Peano published several papers that dealt with the remainder term for various numerical quadrature formulas, and introduced the Peano kernel.

 In 1925 Peano switched Chairs unofficially from Infinitesimal Calculus to Complementary Mathematics, a field which better suited his current style of mathematics.
 This move became official in 1931.
-Giuseppe Peano continued teaching at Turin University until the day before he died, when he suffered a fatal heart attack.
+Giuseppe Peano continued teaching at Turin University until the day before he died when he suffered a fatal heart attack.